Monthly Savings Calculator

 The advantage of compounding interest is simple: it's a great way to earn more wealth over time.
 Granted, as with any investment, it takes a while to see the full effect of compounding as it's most powerful over long periods of time.
 In our above example, it would take about 14 years for you to double your principal deposit.
-To speed up the process, you could choose to compound your interest monthly rather than quarterly or yearly.
+To speed up the process, you could choose to compound your interest daily rather than quarterly or yearly.
 We provide a calculator which allows you to compare compounding frequencies side-by-side.

 The Sooner the Better

 Even though it's never too late to start saving, it's better to start compounding interest as early as possible to give your deposit more time to grow.
 If you're 33 years old and begin compounding $100 a month at 1.5 percent interest annually, you'll have earned nearly $60,000 by the time you're 70.
 Compare that to starting at age 66 when you'll only have earned $5,000 by age 70.